Imran4424/iOS-InterviewQuestions/Swift.md

 ### Why does calling `DispatchQueue.main.sync { ... }` from the main thread cause a deadlock?

+### What are global dispatch queues and QoS classes?

+### How do you perform work in the background and then update UI on the main thread?

 # Properties, Initializers, and Lifecycle